basemsamir/aunh_web_application/readme.md

 # AUNH web application

-AUNH is a Laravel web application which serves a radiology department in reservation information system with limited features.
+AUNH is a Laravel web application which serves a radiology department in xray reservation with limited features.

 AUNH contains two modules (patient reservation, administration).